AjNavneet/Look-a-like-Model-LSH-UserSimilarity/README.md

    - The `ml_pipeline` folder contains functions organized into different Python files, which are called inside `engine.py`.
 3. **output**: Contains the best-fitted model and the extension CSV file.
 This model can be quickly loaded for future use, saving the need to retrain all models from the beginning.
 4. **lib**: A reference folder that includes the original IPython notebook.

 ---

-## Key Concepts Explored

-1. Understanding the business problem.
-2. lookalike modeling and click rate.
-3. LSH (Locality Sensitive Hashing).
-4. Jaccard similarity on LSH.
-5. Seed set is and how to form it.
-6. Model evaluation.
-7. Rank users using feature importance.
-8. Scoring process to filter out candidates.
-9. Training a model using the MinHashLSHForest algorithm.
-14. LSH Graph object.
-15. Evaluating performance by calculating default and improved click rates.
-16. Generating an extended seed set.

----